-A 3 p.m. reception in the Hardin Hall lobby precedes the lecture.
+A 2:30 p.m. reception at the Nebraska East Union precedes the lecture.

 Anyone who requires reasonable accommodation under the Americans With Disabilities Act, such as interpreters, transcribers, assistive listening devices, special seating, or accessible media, please contact Judy Nelson at (402) 472-3031, firstname.lastname@example.org, two weeks prior to the event to discuss arrangements.
 We are committed to providing reasonable accommodation to all individuals with disabilities attending any conference or meeting at the University of Nebraska–Lincoln.